emmalearnscode/learn-country-quiz/walkthrough/9-suggest-improvements.md

 We liked that working trunk-based meant not having to keep track of different branches which removed the risk of working in a wrong branch.
 You can always be sure that you have the latest functions and features in the branch you are working on and not have to wait for colleagues branches to be merged.

+Trunk based can result in better quality code because of mob programming.

 - What didn't you like?

 We do not yet understand how to implement code reviews in this kind of workflow and as new developers this is something that is very important to us so that we can learn from more experienced developers.

-We did not like that we had to write a lot of extra code to be able to use feature flags and a lot of old code remained in the files which can bloat the size of the bundle.
+We did not like that we had to write a lot of extra code to be able to use feature flags and a lot of old code remained in the files which can bloat the size of the bundle and make it hard to keep track of which code is current.

 Working with cookies and flags saved in localStorage led to extra time being spent having to clear the information in the inspector to make sure that we were working with the right information when we were testing.

+Trunk based development makes it difficult for the team to work on different parts of the application at the same time since it would result in a big merge conflict.

 - Can you come up with a couple of ideas for how to improve the workflow?